abraunegg/onedrive/docs/usage.md

 **Important:** Please note that special permission bits such as setuid, setgid, and the sticky bit are not supported.
 Valid permission values range from `000` to `777` only.

+### How are uploads and downloads managed?
+The system manages downloads and uploads using a multi-threaded approach.
+Specifically, the application utilises 16 threads for these processes.
+This thread count is preset and cannot be modified by users.
+This design ensures efficient handling of data transfers but does not allow for customisation of thread allocation.

 ### How to only sync a specific directory?
 There are two methods to achieve this:
 *   Employ the '--single-directory' option to only sync this specific path